Vinod-com/Pomodoro-Timer/PROMPT.md

 - Adjustable theme: dark/light toggle (🌙 button) + six color palettes
 - Clock display area (--:--) that toggles between date and time on tap (toggleClockMode)
-- Story feature: a 🍅 at the bottom of the page — click (or hover) to open a scrollable card telling the history of the Pomodoro technique (Francesco Cirillo, 1980s, the tomato kitchen timer)
+- Story feature: the 🍅 trigger lives *inside the H1 title*, replacing the first "O" of POMODORO (`P🍅MODORO`) — click/tap (or hover) opens a parchment-scroll popup (see "Story popup — parchment scroll design" below) telling the history of the Pomodoro technique (Francesco Cirillo, 1980s, the tomato kitchen timer).
+Originally a separate element at the very bottom of the page; moved after a user's iPhone-using friend found it easy to miss/hard to tap down there.
+Living inside the title guarantees it's always visible near the top, with no scrolling, and doubles as a self-explanatory visual pun (Pomodoro = Italian for tomato)
 - Persisted preferences: chosen theme and accent survive page reloads
 - Completion flash: when a phase ends, the ring flashes (glow pulse, 4 iterations at 0.5s each) before settling into the next phase's visual